 The New Jersey Family Leave Act (NJFLA) requires covered employers to provide eligible employees with up to 12 weeks of leave in any 24-month period:

 • For the birth or adoption of a child (must begin leave within 1 year after date of birth or placement); or

 • To care for, or to arrange for a change in care for, a child, parent (including step-parents and parents-in-law), or spouse with a serious health condition.
-An employee's partner in a same sex civil union is covered by the law.
+An employee's partner in a same sex civil union is also covered by the law.

-The Act covers private employers with 50 or more employees, and the state, any political subdivision, and all public offices, agencies, boards or bodies, regardless of size.
+Covered employers.
+The NJFLA covers private employers with 50 or more employees, and the state, any political subdivision, and all public offices, agencies, boards or bodies, regardless of size.